2025 California Proposition 50: Pre-election

-Four California state legislators (state senators Tony Strickland and Suzette Martinez Valladares and assembly members Tri Ta and Kate Sanchez) filed a lawsuit with the California Supreme Court asking the court to block the vote in the State Legislature on the ground that state law required a 30-day waiting period before voting on the bill.
+Four California state legislators (state senators Tony Strickland and Suzette Martinez Valladares and assemblymembers Tri Ta and Kate Sanchez) filed a lawsuit with the California Supreme Court asking the court to block the vote in the State Legislature on the ground that state law required a 30-day waiting period before voting on the bill.
 On August 20, the California Supreme Court rejected the motion by the four legislators, paving the way for a vote the following day.
 On August 25, after the bill became law, the same four legislators sued again in the state Supreme Court.
 In their emergency lawsuit, the legislators claim that the proposition is a violation of citizens' rights to have the California redistricting commission draw congressional districts.
 The California Republican Party announced that it was backing the plaintiffs, who were represented by a law firm founded by U.S. Assistant Attorney General Harmeet Dhillon.
 The California Supreme Court also rejected the second lawsuit.

 On September 4, political advisor Steve Hilton, a Republican candidate in the 2026 California gubernatorial election, filed a lawsuit in the U.S. District Court for the Central District of California, asking them to stop Proposition 50, arguing that the proposition did not account for changes in the state's population since the 2020 Census and would hence violate the "one-person, one vote".
 On September 25, Hilton asked for an injunction with the court, after Governor Newsom and Secretary of State Shirley Weber failed to respond to the suit within 21 days, as typically required by federal law.
 An official within the office of Governor Newsom told the Fresno ABC affiliate KFSN-TV that they did not respond because they were not properly served.
 On October 3, Hilton's preliminary injunction was filed with the district court.
 On October 24, Judge Kenly Kato denied the petition to enjoin the proposition, stating that the lawsuit could continue after the election if the proposition passes.

-On September 5, U.S. Representative Ronny Jackson (R-TX) sued both Newsom and Weber in the U.S. District Court for the Northern District of Texas, arguing that the legislation risked "diluting Plaintiff’s legislative power and the voice of Texas voters".
+On September 5, U.S. Representative Ronny Jackson (R-TX) sued both Newsom and Weber in the U.S. District Court for the Northern District of Texas, arguing that the legislation risked "diluting Plaintiff's legislative power and the voice of Texas voters".
 A petition for a temporary injunction was denied, and the case was dismissed on October 23 by Judge Matthew Kacsmaryk for inability to demonstrate a cognizable injury.
-A second lawsuit filed by Jackson, which only differed from the prior suit with the addition of former California U.S. Representative Darrell Issa (R) as a co-plaintiff, was dismissed by Kacsmaryk on October 31 on the same grounds.
+A second lawsuit filed by Jackson, which only differed from the prior suit with the addition of California U.S. Representative Darrell Issa (R) as a co-plaintiff, was dismissed by Kacsmaryk on October 31 on the same grounds.

 On August 25, the day that the four Republican state legislators filed their second lawsuit, President Trump announced that he will ask the United States Justice Department to sue in federal court to block Proposition 50.
 Newsom responded in a tweet, "BRING IT".